Passw/TempleOS-joshjkk-TheOS/README.md

 ## License

-theos is under an Apache 2.0 license.
+TheOS is under an Apache 2.0 license.
 More information can be found in the [LICENSE](./LICENSE) file.